 In Europe, the Danube River and the Rhine River are two of the most popular cruises for first-time river cruisers.
 Both AmaWaterways and Avalon Waterways sail these rivers and have a wide variety of stops which can vary by cruise theme.
 Both cruise lines sail around Europe, the Middle East, and Africa.

-Avalon Waterways river cruise list includes the Main River, Moselle River, Rhône River, Saone River, Seine River, Mekong River, Ganges River, Galapagos Islands, Amazon River, and Nile River.
+Avalon Waterways river cruise list includes the Main River, Danube River, Douro River, Moselle River, Rhine River, Rhône River, Saone River, Seine River, Mekong River, Ganges River, Galapagos Islands, Peruvian Amazon River, and Nile River.

-AmaWaterways’ river cruise offerings include the Main River, Moselle River, Rhône River, Douro River, Dutch and Belgium Waterways, Saone River, Seine River, Dordogne, and Garonne Rivers, Mekong River, Nile River, and Magdalena River.
+AmaWaterways’ river cruise offerings include the Main River, Danube River, Moselle River, Rhine River, Rhône River, Douro River, Dutch and Belgium Waterways, Saone River, Seine River, Dordogne River, Garonne River, Mekong River, Nile River, Magdalena River, and Chobe River.

 2. The Shore Excursions